ark-protocol/ark-protocol.org/content/intro/clark.md

 +++

 On the [VTXO page](vtxos), we see that the VTXO tree relies on a covenant to make the transactions in the tree pre-determined.
-Ideally, we can use some kind of introspection primitive native to Bitcoin for this, like [CTV](https://covenants.info/proposals/ctv) or [TXHASH](https://covenants.info/proposals/txhash).
-However, currently no introspection is available in Bitcoin.
+Ideally, we can use some kind of introspection primitive native to bitcoin for this, like [CTV](https://covenants.info/proposals/ctv) or [TXHASH](https://covenants.info/proposals/txhash).
+However, currently no introspection is available in bitcoin.

-This page outlines a variant of Ark, called clArk, that doesn't require an introspection primitive and can therefore be implemented on Bitcoin today.
+This page outlines a variant of Ark, called clArk, that doesn't require an introspection primitive and can therefore be implemented on bitcoin today.

 ## Pre-Signed Transactions